Magallanes station

 Magallanes station is an elevated Metro Rail Transit (MRT) station located on the MRT Line 3 (MRT-3) system in Makati.
-The station is named after barangay Magallanes of Makati, which in turn is named after Ferdinand Magellan.
+The station is adjacent to the Magallanes Interchange and barangay Magallanes of Makati, which is in turn is named after Ferdinand Magellan.
 Although the station is named after Magallanes, it also serves passengers from Kayamanan-C and barangays Dasmariñas, Pio del Pilar, and San Lorenzo in Makati, and those from Taguig.

 The station is the twelfth station for trains headed to Taft Avenue and the second station for trains headed to North Avenue.
 It is the last station in Makati before it crosses over to Pasay.